-This last six months I have been researching ideas for creatively earning more income–both for myself and for my new book.
-I’ve just finished listing 10 websites where a novice writer can try publishing their articles or essays and get paid.
-It’s in the back of ‘Creative Ideas for Making More Money’ – my freebie.
+This last six months I have been researching ideas for creatively earning more income — mainly by writing articles.
+I’ve just listed 10 websites where a novice writer can try publishing their articles or essays and get paid.
+It’s in the back of ‘Creative Ideas for Making More Money’ – a freebie.

 Writing freelance articles is just one way to earn more money if you’re an active retiree, stay at home parent, or lucky book writer.
 There are of course other writing-for-money ideas: